MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/client-request-properties.md

 In the Kusto Data library, the `ClientRequestProperties` class helps manage interaction between your client application and the service.
 This class contains the following information:

-* [Query options](#query-options): A mapping of specific options for customizing query behavior.
+* [Request properties](#request-properties): A mapping of specific options for customizing query behavior.
 * [Query parameters](#query-parameters): A mapping of user-declared parameters that allow for secure query customization.
 * [Named properties](#named-properties): Client request ID, application details, and user data, primarily used for debugging and tracing.

-## Query options
+## Request properties

-Query options allow you to customize the behavior of a specific query.
-The `ClientRequestProperties` class has various methods for managing query options, such as set option, get option, and has option.
+Request properties allow you to customize the behavior of a specific query.
+The `ClientRequestProperties` class has various methods for managing request properties, such as set option, get option, and has option.
 The precise method names vary by client library per language-specific naming conventions.

-For a list of available query options, see [Query options](../rest/query-options.md).
+For a list of available request properties, see [Request properties](../rest/request-properties.md).

 For example usage, see [Customize query behavior with client request properties](../get-started/app-basic-query.md#customize-query-behavior-with-client-request-properties).